cewing/codefellows_f2_python/source/session06.rst

 Python looks for it in this order:

-  * Is it an instance attribute ?
+* Is it an instance attribute?
-  * Is it a class attribute ?
+* Is it a class attribute?
-  * Is it a superclass attribute ?
+* Is it a superclass attribute?
-  * Is it a super-superclass attribute ?
+* Is it a super-superclass attribute?
 * ...

 It can get more complicated...